Attack of the 60 Foot Centerfold

 Attack of the 60 Foot Centerfold (also known as Attack of the 60 Foot Centerfolds) is a 1995 comedy satirical science fiction film directed by Fred Olen Ray and starring J.J.
-North, Ted Monte, Tammy Parks, Raelyn Saalman, Nikki Fritz, John LaZar, Tim Abell, Jay Richardson as well as cameos by Russ Tamblyn, Michelle Bauer and a "running man" credit for science fiction author Brad Linaweaver.
+North, Ted Monte, Tammy Parks, Raelyn Saalman, Nikki Fritz, John LaZar, Tim Abell and Jay Richardson, with cameos by Russ Tamblyn and Michelle Bauer and a "running man" credit for science fiction author Brad Linaweaver.
 The film is a parody of Attack of the 50 Foot Woman, but contains much nudity.
 The film was loosely remade as Attack of the 50 Foot Cheerleader (2012).

 Plot

-The three finalists for Plaything Magazine's "Centerfold of the Year" - Inga (Raelyn Saalman), Betty (Tammy Parks) and Angel Grace (J. J. North) - are at a photoshoot.
+The three finalists for Plaything Magazine's "Centerfold of the Year" - Inga, Betty and Angel Grace - are at a photoshoot.
 Betty makes disparaging remarks about Angel's appearance.
-After the shoot, Angel goes to Dr. Lindstrom's (John LaZar) clinic.
+After the shoot, Angel goes to Dr. Lindstrom's clinic.
 She took experimental beauty enhancing drugs previously, and now wants to start taking them again.
 Dr. Lindstrom warns her that any additional doses could be fatal, but ultimately gives her a case with many vials, cautioning her to only take one a day.

 Shortly thereafter, Angel, Betty, and Inga go to the Plaything Mansion for a photoshoot to decide who will be the Centerfold of the year.
-There, they meet Bob Gordon (Jay Richardson), the founder of Plaything Magazine.
+There, they meet Bob Gordon, the founder of Plaything Magazine.
 The morning of the photoshoot, Angel oversleeps.
 She realizes that she didn't take a vial the previous day, and wrinkles are starting to form.
 In an act of desperation, she takes several vials.
 The overdose then causes her to pass out momentarily.
 When she reawakens, she has grown 1–2 feet taller.
 Angel is oblivious, even though her high heels and bikini seem smaller.

 When Angel arrives late to the photoshoot, everyone else notices her sudden height increase.
 She and the other women begin posing for Mark.
 Suddenly, Angel faints.
-Mark, Betty and Inga go to alert Gordon while Mark's assistant, Wilson (Ted Monte), stays behind.
+Mark, Betty and Inga go to alert Gordon while Mark's assistant, Wilson, stays behind.
 By the time the group returns with Gordon, Angel has grown into a giantess.